tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 * `Router`: Maintains transport connections to relevant peers and routes channel messages.
 * Reactor: A design pattern loosely defined as "something which listens on a channel and reacts to messages".

-These abstractions and related concepts are illustrated in the following diagram and described in detail below.
+These abstractions are illustrated in the following diagram (representing the internals of node A) and described in detail below.

 ![P2P Architecture Diagram](img/adr-062-architecture.svg)